 In the user / room management

-You can also view the status messages and descriptions of individual users in the member lists in the tab Members in the room settings / organization settings.
-By clicking on the profile picture of a user, you can also view the availability status.
+Status messages and descriptions of individual users can also be viewed in the member lists within the Members tab of the room settings or organization settings.
+By clicking on a user’s profile picture, their availability status is also displayed.

 Status message / description in the room settings